accurascan/Android-KYC-AL/README.md

         // 3.
 ID card MRZ document   - MRZDocumentType.ID_CARD_MRZ
         // 4.
 Visa MRZ document      - MRZDocumentType.VISA_MRZ
         cameraView.setMRZDocumentType(mrzDocumentType);
+	//set the country code of country whose MRZ you want to scan
+        //set it to "all" for MRZ of all countries cameraView.setMRZCountryCodeList("all");
     }
     cameraView.setRecogType(recogType)
             .setView(linearLayout) // To add camera view